LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

       "available": true
    }

-The HTTP body may include JSON that represents the data being passed between an API and that client application.
-In the following article, you will learn about which HTTP requests/responses will include HTTP bodies.
+The HTTP body may include JSON that represents the data being passed between an API and client application.
+Remember, not all requests/responses include
+HTTP bodies.

 Status Codes
 ^^^^^^^^^^^^